redpelicans/farso/README.md

 `farso` library is bundled with an http server api (also bin script) to run your vibes.

-Then manually or from your testing framework you can select the desired vibe and run tests on it, change the vibe and ...
+Then manually or from your testing framework you can select the desired vibe and request endpoints, `farso` will try to select an eligible mock and execute it.
+Because many `mocks` can be associated to an `endpoint`, `farso` will in the order of definition run the fisrt that matches (see check methods below).
+If no eligible `mock` matches in current vibe `farso` will search in the default vibe to look for one.

+Run tests on it, change the vibe and ...

 # Install